Everything you have ever wanted to know about kale including its health benefits, nutritional info, and of course tons of recipe and cooking ideas!

 If you don't feel like prepping it, that's okay too.
 You can store it as-is, right in the fridge's veggie crisper drawer, or wrap a moist paper towel around the stems, then place it in a bag.
 It will keep for about a week.

 If you want to freeze kale, I suggest blanching it first, squeezing the excess water out, then storing it in resealable bags or portioning out into ice cube trays for future use.
 Frozen kale is great to pop into a smoothie or soup.
 It will stay fresh in the freezer for up to eight months.

 Finally, my favorite part — cooking with kale!
 As I mentioned, I love kale, so I have many recipes devoted to these yummy leaves.
 Do be sure to rinse, pat dry, and de-stem the kale though before eating.
 I also like to cut the kale into smallish pieces (easier to eat this way) and massage it.
 Sure, you don't HAVE to, but it's a good idea, as it breaks down the leaves and tenderize them a little.
 Massage the kale with a little olive oil, sea salt, and maybe lemon juice too, depending on your recipe.
 You can do this up to two hours before eating it.

 Kale Salad Recipes

 This Healthy Kale Caesar Salad is one of the most popular on my site.
-If you're not a Caesar fan, try this Asian Kale Salad with Edamame and Avocado, Salmon, Sweet Potato, Avocado and Kale Salad, Asian Kale Apple Slaw, or this Kale Waldorf Salad.
+If you're not a Caesar fan, try this Asian Kale Salad with Edamame and Avocado, Salmon, Sweet Potato, Avocado and Kale Salad, or this Asian Kale Apple Slaw

 Main Dishes with Kale